PalamaraLab/ASMC/README.md

 The C++ libraries and executables require:

 - A C++ compiler (C++17 or later)
-- CMake (3.12 or later)
+- CMake (3.15 or later)
 - Boost (1.62 or later)
 - Eigen (3.3.4 or later)
 - {fmt}
+- OpenMP
 - zlib
+- Python (3.6 or later) with development files (optional, for python bindings)

-We recommend installing these dependencies using vcpkg, distributed with this repository as a submodule.
+We recommend installing dependencies using vcpkg, distributed with this repository as a submodule.
 Information below.

 To build the Python bindings you additionally require: